MLM News

 ED Arrests Digi Mudra Director in Multi-Crore My Victory Club Ponzi Scheme: Rs 38 Crore Found in Bank Accounts

-By Ak Sharma | Published on 4:44 PM
+By Ak Sharma | Published: March 10, 2026

 The Enforcement Directorate’s Jaipur Zonal Office has dealt a major blow to what appears to be one of the largest multi-level marketing frauds of 2025-26, arresting Prakash Chand Jain, a key director of Digi Mudra Connect Private Limited on January 27, 2026.
 The arrest follows an extensive money laundering investigation that has exposed a sophisticated web of financial fraud spanning multiple states and involving hundreds of crores of rupees collected from unsuspecting investors.